November 30, 2023

 Dr Paul Mushombe Nibhumba: Testimonial from Doctors of the World Medical Coordinator in Mali

 These events regularly cripple the country’s infrastructure, leaving Madagascar’s healthcare system fragile and outdated.
+In addition, the climate crisis will further exacerbate these natural hazards.
 The average life expectancy of a Madagascan is just 64 years.

 Despite Madagascar’s exposure to natural disasters, many homes throughout the country are not disaster-proof, which in turn leads to an increase in casualties, displacement, and the spread of infectious disease during natural disasters.